Montenegro in a nutshell

 Outstanding business features

-- It has one of the lowest tax rates and property taxes in Europe.
+- Pro-business environment: Foreign investors receive national treatment and can benefit from the lowest tax rates and property taxes in Europe.

 Economy and infrastructure